Bellinger robs Padres as Dodgers hold on for 2-0 NLDS lead

 Brusdar Graterol, the second Dodgers reliever after starter Clayton Kershaw, slung his glove and cap away and thrust both arms into the air to celebrate.

+“Certainly turned out being the difference in the game,” Padres rookie manager Jayce Tingler said.
+“Tatis squared it up pretty good.
+For him to go up and rob one there, there’s not much to say.”

-Game 3 is Thursday night, when with a win the Dodgers would advance to the NL Championship Series for the fourth time in five seasons.
+Game 3 is Thursday night, and the Dodgers can advance to the NL Championship Series for the fourth time in five seasons.
 They went to the World Series in 2017 and 2018 before losing in a five-game Division Series to the Washington Nationals last October.

-Corey Seager put the NL West champion Dodgers ahead to stay with his two-run double in the third and scored on the first of Max Muncy’s two RBI singles in the game.
+Corey Seager put the NL West champions ahead to stay with his two-run double in the third and scored on the first of Max Muncy’s two RBI singles in the game.
 Leading off the next inning, Bellinger went after a low pitch and drove it 433 feet to center to make it 4-1.

 Kershaw followed up his gem in the clinching game of the first round against Milwaukee with six strikeouts and no walks over six solid innings to et the win.
 The lefty allowed three runs, including back-to-back solo homers by Manny Machado and Hosmer in the sixth, in his first start near his Texas home in a 13-season career.

-Following walks to Tatis and Machado that loaded the bases, Kelly retired Hosmer for his first save this postseason after Jansen allowed two runs in the ninth, on a pinch-hit RBI double by Mitch Moreland before he scored on Trent Grisham’s single.
-Kelly came on with two outs and walked Tatis, the 21-year-old budding superstar, and Machado before Hosmer’s groundout.
+Following full-count walks to Tatis and Machado that loaded the bases, Kelly retired Hosmer for his first save this postseason.
+Jansen had allowed two runs in the ninth, on a pinch-hit RBI double by Mitch Moreland before he scored on Trent Grisham’s single.

+Kelly took over with two outs and issued two walks before finally closing it out.

+“Never a doubt — we had it in our hands.
+That’s how Joe Kelly rolls.
+Joe likes to make it interesting for us,” Kershaw said.

 Zach Davies allowed four runs over five innings, the longest outing by a Padres pitcher in their five games this postseason.
 The right-hander struck out three without a walk but took the loss.